Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 1. Remove the Existing Finish (If Any)

-If the surface is sealed or painted, you must remove the existing finish first.
-If you don’t, the spray coating won’t stick over it since the sealant will prevent penetration.
-To remove a sealant, use a stripping compound, or a solvent-based remover.
+Remove the existing finish if the wooden surface is painted or sealed.
+If you don’t, the spray coating won’t adhere to it since the sealer coating will prevent penetration.
+To remove a sealer finish, use coarse-grit sandpaper (40-grit) or paint-stripping paste.

 2. Sand the Surface